RyanJGray/aliasIsolation/README.md

+## Notice
+This fork of the mod has been discontinued/archived as it was merged into the original repository, please go upstream to https://github.com/aliasIsolation/aliasIsolation/releases for the latest releases.

 ## Overview
 Alias Isolation is a mod for Alien: Isolation.
 It adds temporal anti-aliasing into the shipped game, and fixes a few small issues with the rendering.